Acceleration test: Eumos 40509

 Eumos 40509 includes certification criteria.
 Maximum elastic deformation must not exceed 10%, maximum permanent product deformation must not exceed 5% and packaging must not be damaged during the test.
 The test certificate includes a detailed description of the load under test as well as a picture of the pallet load before and after the test.
 Certified pallet loads must carry a label mentioning the date of the test, the name of the test institute, the producer and the maximum inertial force.
 Pallet loads that resist an acceleration test up to 0.5 g, can be prevented from sliding and tilting in the transverse transport direction.
-Most often a single lashing, support by a vehicle wall or other pallet loads provide a legally required safety level in most countries.
+Most often a single lashing, support by a vehicle wall or other pallet loads provides a legally required safety level in most countries.